 Seeing St Peter’s directly after a tour of the Vatican Museum is a very good option for skipping the huge security lines at the basilica.
 The only downside is that it then not possible to explore the Vatican Museum further on your own after the end of the tour.

 See Visiting the Vatican Museum and Sistine Chapel for skip-the-line options.
 The museum is usually crowded, the Sistine Chapel often unpleasantly so, making it very sensible to pay bit more to see the museum early morning or in the evening.

 Combine St Peter’s Basilica with Other Rome Sights

-It is also possible to combine skip-the-line access to St Peter’s church with admission to other sites in the Rome, or with other city passes.
+It is also possible to combine skip-the-line access to St Peter’s church with admission to other sites in Rome, or with other city passes.
 Read the fine print – these deals are very good at explaining what is included so assume anything not specifically mentioned is excluded.
-Also note where and when skip-the-line is included (or when it must be booked).
-In some cases for example, skip-the-line at the Coliseum is only possible after 14:00 – even if not buying the specific ticket take it as sound free advise that the better time to see that sight is in the afternoons.
+Also, note where and when skip-the-line is included (or when it must be booked).
+In some cases, for example, skip-the-line at the Coliseum is only possible after 14:00 – even if not buying the specific ticket take it as sound free advice that the better time to see that sight is in the afternoons.

 Some tour and combination including St Peter’s Basilica are for example:

 - Hop-on Hop-Off Buses with St Peter’s Audio Guide and Dedicated Entrance

 - All-Access Pass to many top sights in Rome – a good savings and skip-the-line option for travelers preferring not to use guided tours

 - See St Peter’s as part of an Angels and Demons tour